-For more than a decade, The Physicians Foundation has been in the vanguard of recognizing and acting on the challenges presented by social determinants of health (SDOH).
-As noted in the Physicians Foundation's overview of the topic, SDOH include patients' socioeconomic status, education, neighborhood and physical environment, employment, nutrition/food security, access to health care, and social support networks, all of which have a major influence on individuals' health and therefore, the cost of health care in America.
+For more than a decade, The Physicians Foundation has been in the vanguard of recognizing and acting on the challenges presented by drivers of health (DOH).
+DOH include patients' socioeconomic status, education, neighborhood and physical environment, employment, nutrition/food security, access to health care, and social support networks, all of which have a major influence on individuals' health and therefore, the cost of health care in America.
 The Foundation supports the work of numerous organizations and encourages collaborations between stakeholders when possible.
-Among the groups that have taken a leadership position in addressing SDOH is Health Leads - a partner of The Physicians Foundation.
+Among the groups that have taken a leadership position in addressing DOH is Health Leads - a partner of The Physicians Foundation.
 The following case study showcases how Health Leads is both revolutionizing patient care by enabling health systems to provide necessary social resources and interventions, and innovating to address the roots of inequity that impact health.